SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Sluice gates, weirs, floating barriers and derelict canals are all shown with names.

+Unnamed farm shops with particular produce are shown as farm "vending machines".

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.